IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 There are several tools for visualizing data, such as [Bokeh](https://docs.bokeh.org/en/latest/index.html), and [Matplotlib](https://matplotlib.org/).
-Regardless of the tool you choose, the principles involved in visualizing Streaming data are the same.
+Regardless of the tool you choose, the principles involved in visualizing Streaming data are the same:

 1. Create a `View` for the `Stream` containing the data you want to visualize.
 See the preceeding instructions.
 2. Submit the application for execution.
 3. Using the visualization library of your choice, create a graph or visualization object.
 This could be a `Figure` in Matplotlib.